containers/podman/docs/source/markdown/podman-image-mount.1.md

 Mounts the specified images' root file system in a location which can be accessed from the host, and returns its location.

-If you execute the command without any arguments, Podman will list all of the currently mounted images.
+The `podman image mount` command without any arguments lists all of the currently mounted images.

-Rootless mode only supports mounting VFS driver, unless you enter the user namespace via the `podman unshare` command.
+Rootless mode only supports mounting VFS driver, unless podman is run in a user namespace.
+Use the `podman unshare` command to enter the user namespace.
 All other storage drivers will fail to mount.

 ## RETURN VALUE
 The location of the mounted file system.
 On error an empty string and errno is